Howard Lebengood

-Howard Edward Lebengood (April 23, 1902 – January 20, 1980) was a professional American football player for the Pottsville Maroons of the National Football League in 1925.
-Lebengood played for the Maroons for his entire 1 year NFL career.
+Howard Edward' "Fungy" Lebengood (April 23, 1902 – January 20, 1980) was a professional American football player for the Pottsville Maroons of the National Football League (NFL) in 1925.
+Lebengood played for the Maroons for his entire one year NFL career.
 Lebengood helped the Maroons win the 1925 NFL Championship, before it was stripped from the team due to a disputed rules violation.

 Prior to joining the Maroons, Lebengood attended Villanova University, where he also played at the college football.